 In section 6.3.3.3.2 (Semantics of the service primitive), modify the description of the RelayDiscovery entry in the BSSDescriptionSet table as follows:

-The values from the Relay Discovery element.
-The parameter is optionally present if dot11RelaySupport is true and a Relay Discovery element was present in the (Short) Probe Response or S1G Beacon frame from which the BSSDescription was determined, and not present
+The values from the Relay Discovery element, if such an element was present in the (Short) Probe Response or S1G Beacon frame.

-otherwise.
 More description is provided in 9.51.6 (S1G Relay discovery procedure).

 Modify 9.51 (S1G Relay operation) as shown below: